10 Ways to Save Money on Holiday Entertainment

 9. Make a popcorn garland!

 Did you ever make popcorn garlands when you were a kid?
 Well, why not revive that tradition?
-A popcorn, needle, and thread (or fishing line) is all you need to make a fun, homemade decoration!
-Better yet, it won’t hurt your wallet.
+A popcorn, needle, and thread (or fishing line) are all you need to make a fun, homemade decoration!
+If you don’t like the smell of real popcorn, you can also purchase fake popcorn, like this 60-piece set available on Amazon for just $17.99!

 10. Do a few DIY gifts.

 When it comes to gift-giving, it’s truly the thought that counts.
 Are you an expert seamstress?
 A wizard with a crochet needle?
 A skilled painter?
 An origami-folding genius?
-Try your hand at making a few presents for your friends and loved ones!
-Chances are, they’ll appreciate the thought and effort and love your gift even more than its store-bought counterpart.
+Then you should try your hand at making a few presents for your friends and loved ones!
+Chances are, they’ll appreciate your thought and effort so much that they’ll love your gift even more than its store-bought counterpart!

 Looking for more?